 With your paper in the vertical position, use the side of your brush to paint 3 bamboo stems on the left side of your paper, working from bottom to top, leaving a space between each bamboo section.
 Stagger the height of the spaces – don’t line them up!
 Any white space that appears on your bamboo stalks is actually desirable, so resist the urge to paint back over it!

-2. Add the nodes, darker and with a slight curve.
+2. Add the nodes next.
+Make them darker, and with a slight curve.

 Add branches from the nodes with an upward stroke.
 (Add only two branches per node, alternating from the left to right sides of the nodes.
 Or, you may add “bunches” of branches… but you need to choose one style or the other, don’t mix them both together!)

 4. Add leaves (in sets of 2 or 3 leaves per branch) using a downward tapering stroke.
 Let them overlap!

 This is called your “chop”.
 Trace around a circle or square template at the bottom of your title (or just to the lower left of it) in red.
 Write your initials inside.